Witiko/doctoral-thesis/main.md

         students of the FI:PV211 information retrieval course taught at the Masaryk University (MSM).

-To see if our unsupervised techniques could benefit from a large number of systems, we also used them to ensemble all non-baseline primary systems at the ARQMath-1 and ARQMath-2 labs.
-To see if our techniques could benefit from a small number of diverse systems,[^41] we also used them to ensemble five selected systems out of all our ten systems at the ARQMath-2 lab.
+To see whether our unsupervised techniques could benefit from a large number of systems, we also used them to ensemble all non-baseline primary systems at the ARQMath-1 and ARQMath-2 labs.
+To see if our techniques could benefit from a small number of diverse systems,[^41] we also used them to ensemble five selected systems out of all of our ten systems at the ARQMath-2 lab.

  [^41]: See Section \vref{sec:strengths-and-weaknesses} for a discussion of how
         we selected our five diverse systems and their strengths and weaknesses.